What is magnetism?

 3. Magnet systems

 Choosing the right magnet system is often critical to the finished product.
-If for example the function of the magnet is to fix or lift, then ferrite encapsulated holding magnets are three times more effective than a simple magnet.
+If for example the function of the magnet is to fix or lift, a neodymium encapsulated holding magnets are 7 times more effective than a simple magnet.

-In Hyabs standard range of electromagnets you find lifting magnets, holding magnets and pull and push magnets.
+In Hyabs standard range of electromagnets you find extreme electromagnets, electrical holding magnets and pull and push magnets.

 The implantable pacemaker is a Swedish invention and causes the heart to beat at the correct pace.